Hamid Yar Hiraj: Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-157 (Khanewal-II) as an independent candidate in the 2002 Pakistani general election.
 He received 74,905 votes and defeated Rizwan Ahmad Khan Daha, a candidate of Pakistan Muslim League (N) (PML-N).
-In November 2002, he was inducted into the federal cabinet of Prime Minister Mir Zafarullah Khan Jamali and was appointed as Minister of State for Health where he continued to serve until June 2004.
-In June 2004, he was inducted into the federal cabinet of Prime Minister Shaukat Aziz and was appointed as Minister of State for Commerce and Trade where he served until the completion of the government's tenure in November 2007.
+In November 2002, he was inducted into the federal cabinet of Prime Minister Mir Zafarullah Khan Jamali and was appointed Minister of State for Health where he continued to serve until June 2004.
+In June 2004, he was inducted into the federal cabinet of Prime Minister Shaukat Aziz and was appointed Minister of State for Commerce and Trade where he served until the completion of the government's tenure in November 2007.

 He was re-elected to the National Assembly from Constituency NA-157 (Khanewal-II) as a candidate of Pakistan Muslim League (Q) (PML-Q) in the 2008 Pakistani general election.
 He received 58,819 votes and defeated PMLN-N candidate Muhammad Khan Daha.
-On 22 November 2010, Sardar Hamid Yar Hiraj was appointed as a Federal Minister, Chairman Earthquake Reconstruction & Rehabilitation Authority (ERRA), by Prime Minister Syed Yousuf Raza Gillani.
+On 22 November 2010, Sardar Hamid Yar Hiraj was appointed a Federal Minister, Chairman Earthquake Reconstruction & Rehabilitation Authority (ERRA), by Prime Minister Syed Yousuf Raza Gillani.
 He served at the post until the completion of the government's tenure in March 2013.

 He ran for the seat of the National Assembly from Constituency NA-157 (Khanewal-II) as a candidate of (PML-Q) in the 2013 Pakistani general election but was unsuccessful.
 He received 65,407 votes and lost the seat to Muhammad Khan Daha.

 After the 2013 general election, he quit PML-Q and later joined Pakistan Tehreek-e-Insaf on 20 October 2016.

 He was elected as a member of the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-205 (Khanewal-III) in the 2018 Pakistani general election.
 He received 57,203 votes and defeated PML-N candidate Ch Fazal ur Rehman.